lentilus/typstar/README.md

 1. Install [Obsidian](https://obsidian.md/) and create a vault in your typst note taking directory
 2. Install the [obsidian-excalidraw-plugin](https://github.com/zsviczian/obsidian-excalidraw-plugin) and enable `Auto-export SVG` (in plugin settings at `Embedding Excalidraw into your Notes and Exporting > Export Settings > Auto-export Settings`)
 3. Have the `xdg-open` command working or set a different command at `uriOpenCommand` in the [config](#configuration)
+4. If you encounter issues try cloning the repo into `~/typstar` or setting the `typstarRoot` config accordingly, feel free to open an issue

 ### Anki
 0. Typst version `0.12.0` or higher is required